 Age-Friendly Champaign-Urbana Steering Committee Members

-- Evan Alvarez, Planning and Outreach Coordinator, Champaign-Urbana Mass Transit District
+Evan Alvarez, Planning and Outreach Manager, Champaign-Urbana Mass Transit District

-- Joan Dixon, CEO & President, Community Foundation of East Central Illinois
+Joan Dixon, Retired CEO & President, Community Foundation of East Central Illinois